 Andy Haynes is Professor of Public Health and Primary Care at the London School of Hygiene and Tropical Medicine.
 He has a joint appointment in the Dept of Social and Environmental Health Research and in the Dept of Nutrition and Public Health Intervention Research.
 He was previously Director (originally Dean) of LSHTM for nearly 10 years up to October 2010, having previously been Professor of Primary Health Care at UCL between, 1987-2000.
 He worked part-time as a general practitioner in North London for many years.
 Professor Haines’ research interests are in epidemiology and health services research, focussing particularly on research in primary care and the study of environmental influences on health, including the potential effects of climate change and the health co-benefits of the low carbon economy.
 Between 1993-6 he was on secondment as Director of Research & Development at the NHS Executive, North Thames and was consultant epidemiologist at the MRC Epidemiology and Medical Care Unit between 1980-7.
 He has also worked internationally in Nepal, Jamaica, Canada and the USA.
 Professor Haines has been a member of a number of major international and national committees including the MRC Global Health Group (chair) and the MRC Strategy Group.
 He was formerly chair of the UUK Health and Social Care Policy Committee and of the WHO Advisory Committee on Health Research.
 He was a member of the UN Intergovernmental Panel on Climate Change for the second and third assessment reports and is currently review editor for the fifth report.

-Andrew Hattersley is Professor of Molecular Medicine at the recently formed Peninsula Medical School.
+Andrew Hattersley is Professor of Molecular Medicine at the University of Exeter Medical School.
 He is a leading clinical scientist, who is distinguished for his contributions to the understanding of the genetics of diabetes and the application of that knowledge to clinical practice.
 He set up and currently heads the premier international research team working on monogenic diabetes and played a leading role in the genetics of type 2 diabetes.
 He continues to work as a consultant physician in diabetes while at the same time leading a large research team.
 Andrew Hattersley qualified from Oxford in 1984.
 He trained in Diabetes at the Hammersmith Hospital, Oxford and Birmingham before taking up his present post as a consultant diabetologist in Exeter in 1995.
 He was elected a fellow of The Royal Society in July 2010.

 Bill Ollier is Professor of Immunogenetics at Manchester University and Co-Director of the Centre for Integrated Genomic Medical Research.
 He also currently holds the position of Director of Research and Development with Salford Royal Foundation NHS Trust and NHS Salford.
 He graduated with a BSc in Zoology from the University College of Wales, Aberystwyth in 1973 and was awarded a PhD from the University of London in 1980 for his research into renal transplant rejection.
 He moved to the University of Manchester in 1988 to set up genetic epidemiology laboratories within the internationally renowned Arthritis Research Campaign’s Epidemiology Research Unit.
 He was Chairman of the British Society for Histocompatibility and Immunogenetics between 1994 to 1999.
 Professor Ollier’s research interests are focused largely on investigating the genetic basis of common complex disorders.
 These have centred primarily on rheumatic diseases, inflammatory and autoimmune conditions, neurocognitive disorders, and complex traits in companion animals.
 More recently he has developed an interest in pharmacogenetics and research into variability in efficacy and the development of adverse reactions to anti-inflammatory agents and new biological therapies.
 He has a long standing interest and expertise in the area of biobanking and sample management.
 He was a founder board member of the international biobanking initiative, Public Population Projects in Genomics ( P3G).
 The UK DNA Banking Network, a major national resource of samples and data, is held in his Department.